A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Evaluation of Adversarial Attacks

 \subsection{Attack Performance Versus Perceptibility}

-We report the performance of adversarial attacks towards different detectors and the perceptibility of adversarial examples in Table~\ref{table:performance_versus_perceptibility}, where it can be observed that the point perturbation attack achieves the best attack performance while the perceptibility of its corresponding adversarial examples is lower than the point detachment attack.
-Although the adversarial examples generated by the point attachment attack is least perceptible, the attack is far less effective than point perturbation and detachment attacks.
+Table~\ref{table:performance_versus_perceptibility} presents the performance of adversarial attacks on various detectors, as well as the perceptibility of the corresponding adversarial examples.
+It can be observed the point perturbation attack achieves the best attack performance while the perceptibility of its corresponding adversarial examples is lower than the point detachment attack.
+Although the adversarial examples generated by the point attachment attack are least perceptible, the attack is far less effective than point perturbation and detachment attacks.

 With the constraint of $\epsilon$ in Eq.~\eqref{eq:perturbation_clip} to limit the magnitude of perturbation, the CD of adversarial examples is similar among different detectors under point perturbation attack.